PelicanPlatform/PelicanPytorchTutorial/doc/UsingpyTorchwithPelicanandHTCondor.md

 #### 2.2.2 Request Quota Changes

 If you want to start using `/staging`, request a Quota change via this [form](https://uwmadison.co1.qualtrics.com/jfe/form/SV_0JMj2a83dHcwX5k).
-If you do not receive an automated email from [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) within a few hours of completing the form, OR if you do not receive a response from a human within two business days (M-F), please email [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu).
+If you do not receive an automated email from [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu) within a few hours of completing the form OR if you do not receive a response from a human within two business days (M-F), please email [chtc@cs.wisc.edu](mailto:chtc@cs.wisc.edu).

 #### 2.2.3 Moving you file to `/staging`

 Once assigned, you should have some space under `/staging/your-username`.
-To transfer the large file, such as our our `env-name.tar.gz`, if the file in on your local linux/mac computer, use `scp` command via CHTC's **transfer sever** instead of a CHTC submit server.
+To transfer a large file, such as our our `env-name.tar.gz`, if the file in on your local linux/mac computer, use `scp` command via CHTC's **transfer sever** instead of a CHTC submit server.

 ```shell
 $ scp /localpath/env-name.tar.gz username@transfer.chtc.wisc.edu:/staging/username/